RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 ***What could cause this fault?***

-Based on the initial testing it is fair to assume:
+Based on the initial testing, it is fair to assume the following:

 - The CPU and RAM are working.
-Even if the DesTestMAX only show a garbled screen it does seem that the machine is running the RAM test.
-This should indicate that the CPU is executing code, and that the RAM is tested.
+Even though the DesTestMAX only shows a garbled screen, it does appear that the machine is running the RAM test.
+This indicates that the CPU is executing code and that the RAM is being tested.

 - The VIC-II is working.
-The border and background colors seems to be correct.
-This can only happen if the VIC-II is at least partly working.
-Also, the DeadTestMAX does show the "@" sign all over the screen - something only the VIC-II can achieve.
+The border and background colours appear to be correct.
+This can only happen if the VIC-II is at least partially functional.
+Also, the DeadTestMAX displays the "@" symbol all over the screen — something only the VIC-II can achieve.

 - Most of the glue logic is working.
-Since we can see that the DesTestMAX does seem to run, this can only happen if most of the glue logic is functional.
+Since the DesTestMAX appears to be running, this can only happen if most of the glue logic is functional.

 ***Removing socketed custom ICs***

-Having all the custom MOS ICs in sockets is of great help when troubleshooting.
-The following ICs can be removed and the DeadTest cartridge can still operate if the rest of the ICs are working:
+Having all the custom MOS ICs socketed is of great help when troubleshooting.
+The following ICs can be removed while still allowing the DeadTest cartridge to operate, assuming the remaining ICs are functioning correctly:

 - CIA #1 (MOS 6526) [U1]
 - CIA #2 (MOS 6526) [U2]